Skip to content

 No engine CSS to import

 Unlike most engine wrappers, Embla ships no stylesheet you must import.
 The carousel skeleton styles — an overflow: hidden viewport, a display: flex container, and slide sizing — ship scoped inside the component.
-Slides are plain light-DOM framework children, so the scoped styles reach them on all six targets (including through Lit's shadow root).
+Slides are plain light-DOM framework children, so the scoped styles reach them (including through Lit's shadow root).

 Quick start